Daniel-DS-dev/Webapp--BIke-Usage-/README.md

 # Webapp--BIke-Usage-

-* This is a sample webapp I built which gives real-time predictions of how many bikes a bike renting company will rent out depending on the weather, mainly depending on:
+* This is a sample webapp I built which gives real-time predictions of how many bikes a bike renting company will rent out depending on the weather.
+It depend mainly on 3 environmental variables:
   1. Temperature
   2. Humidity
   3. Windspeed.